 ABOUT THE PROJECT

-The City is in the process of drafting an Area Structure Plan (ASP) for the Ricardo Ranch community.
-The Ricardo Ranch ASP will provide a vision for the future development of 570 hectares (1,410 acres) of land located within the southeast sector of the city.
+The Ricardo Ranch ASP provides a vision for the future development of 570 hectares (1,410 acres) of land located within the southeast sector of the city.
 The plan area is bounded by the undeveloped community of Rangeview to the north, by unplanned and undeveloped lands to the east, by the Bow River to the south, and by the community of Cranston to the west.
-The plan area is a joint planning area between The City and the Municipal District of Foothills, and will follow the processes outlined in the Intermunicipal Development Plan for the Municipal District of Foothills and The City of Calgary.
+The plan area is a joint planning area between The City and the Municipal District of Foothills, and followed the processes outlined in the Intermunicipal Development Plan for the Municipal District of Foothills and The City of Calgary.

 The northern portion of the Ricardo Ranch ASP area is a plain, whereas the south portion of Ricardo Ranch is a low-lying native grassland area adjacent to the Bow River to the south.
 An escarpment separates the north and south portions of the Ricardo Ranch ASP area.
 A ravine system provides a unique natural amenity along the south portion of the plan area.